Great Tibet Tour Logo GREAT TIBET TOUR ®

 The cost of a Mount Kailash and Lake Manasarovar tour from Nepal varies depending on factors like accommodation choice, group size, and travel season.
 Below is a general cost estimate for different itineraries.
 The final price may fluctuate depending on your travel dates, flight preferences, hotel choices, and any additional services you select.

 For those traveling overland from Nepal to Mount Kailash and returning to Kathmandu the same way after completing the pilgrimage with a limited budget, you can join our 10-day Kathmandu-Mount Kailash-Lake Manasarovar-Kathmandu group tour.
 During the ordinary season, the basic group tour package starts at $1,850 per person.
 If you prefer a more flexible independent tour, the price is approximately $2,980 per person, assuming double occupancy (2 pax) in the ordinary season.
-Generally, the more people in the group, the cheaper the price.
+Generally, the more people in the group, the lower the price.

 For travelers who have more time, flying from Nepal to Lhasa is a great option.
 You can choose to join our 12-day Lhasa-Everest-Mount Kailash-Kathmandu group tour, which starts at $2,100 per person during the ordinary season.
 For an independent tour, the price is approximately $3,300 per person, assuming double occupancy (2 pax) in the ordinary season.

-Best Time for Kailash Manasarovar Tour
+Best Time for Kailash Mansarovar Tour

 The best time to visit Kailash Manasarovar is from May to October, when the weather is mild and temperatures are comfortable—ideal for trekking and pilgrimage.